Jump to section

 - Gen Z employees are more prone to job hunting if they discover their company lacks a DEI policy

-These statistics convey a compelling narrative for business leaders.
-Organizations must allocate more time and resources to prioritize DEI policies to meet the expectations of all generations in today’s workforce.
+Business leaders can allocate more time and resources to prioritize DEI policies to meet the expectations of this generation.

 6 ways leaders can accommodate generational mental health differences